In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 If you have not written the meta description for some reason then Google will show it automatically.
 Google will pick some texts from your post according to the search query and show them in the search result.
 You have no control over this and completely depend on Google.

 4. Use H1 Tag In Heading

-Whenever you find resources on on-page SEO you will found some common factors like title, meta description, URL and others.
+Whenever you find resources on on-page SEO you will find some common factors like title, meta description, URL, and others.
 But H1 is one of the most neglected things in this.

 H1 is an HTML tag used in headings.
 It is the highest tag as well.
 Usually, it is used in the highest emphasis text.

 Usually, WordPress themes put an H1 tag in the title of a post by default.
 So you may check this in the source code.

 Google has not set any limitation to the H1 tag used on a single page.
 Uses of more than one H1 tag are allowed and no restriction on that as per Google.

 But think about the user’s point of view.
 If a webpage is full of H1 tags, will you be interested to stay on that page for a long time?
 Perhaps not.

 It is recommended that you should use only one H1 tag in a post.
 So, the heading would be the perfect place for this.

 5. Image Optimization